LidiaMorejudo/LanguageStoreProject2/README.md

     * An interactive calendar displaying the regular session dates for 2025.
     * The calendar is a standout feature, showcasing a thoughtful design implemented with CSS and dynamic functionality powered by JavaScript to ensure accurate alignment of days, months, and dates.

-PLANNING

-Homepage planning, wireframes, images & Rationnale
+# ** Project Goals **

+The development of the Language School website is driven by a practical goal: to create a user-friendly platform that enhances the learning experience for both students and tutors.
+As a developer of language lessons and materials, I envision this site as a central hub where students and tutors can easily connect and manage lessons with flexibility and convenience.

+While the current version is in its initial stages, the vision for the website includes several exciting future enhancements:

+* **Integrated Booking and Payment System:** Enable students to book and pay for lessons directly through the site, potentially using a PayPal API or a similar payment gateway.
+User Accounts: Allow users to create personal accounts, where they can view, modify, or cancel bookings.
+* **Tutor Accounts:** Provide tutors with secure login access to manage student communications and bookings.
+* **Resource Database:** Develop a separate database of language-learning resources that students can purchase directly through the website.

+This roadmap reflects the broader potential of the **Language School platform**, aiming to make language learning more accessible and seamless for everyone involved.

+# First Stages, the planning phase

+## **Homepage Design and Purpose**

-The homepage serves like the front door of hte language school.
-It needs to feel welcoming and attractive to new students.
-Making them feel like their goal of learning a language is accessible and somehow fun, moving away from old-fashion ways of learning a language.
+The homepage is the "front door" of the Language School, designed to feel welcoming and attractive to new students.
+The goal is to inspire confidence and excitement in prospective learners by conveying that language learning can be accessible, enjoyable, and far removed from outdated, rigid methods.

-This is why a sort of language game was selected for this introduction to the school.
-The game is based on the popular word game "Hangman".
-The traditional long sentences of this game have been changed into only words related to the topic of food.
-The words have been selected for their simplicity, so anybody starting off in the Spanish language would have come accross them already.

-This is the wireframe for the front page.
-Showing the icon and the title, this version of the hangman game uses snowmen that lose parts if the student makes mistakes.
+# **Interactive Introduction: The Language Game**

+To create an engaging first impression, the homepage features a playful language game inspired by the popular "Hangman" word game.
+However, in this version:

+* **Game Focus:** The sentences have been replaced with simple, food-related Spanish words, ensuring that beginners are likely familiar with them.

+* **Theme:** Instead of traditional visuals, this game features a snowman losing parts for incorrect guesses, adding a lighthearted and unique touch.

+This interactive element reflects the school’s innovative and approachable teaching philosophy, emphasizing learning through fun and relatable methods.

+## **Wireframes for the Homepage**

+The following wireframes illustrate the planned layout and design of the homepage:

+1. **Desktop Version:**
+    The homepage includes an icon, title, and the interactive snowman-based hangman game.

 ![ Wireframes Home Page](/images/wireframehomepage.png)

-I prepared also the wireframes with the expected look on mobile phones and tablets.
-In mobile phones the centre text should appear vertically.
-So, it should narrow on the sides and grow vertically to fit better in the screen and be more readable.
-On tablets it should appear horizontally as in the computer screen but smaller.

-This are the planning stages for the HOMEPAGE
+2. **Mobile and Tablet Versions:**

+    * On mobile devices, the central text is vertically aligned, narrowing the sides and growing vertically for improved readability.

+    * On tablets, the layout mirrors the desktop view but is scaled to fit smaller screens.

 ![ Wireframes Home Page Phones and Tablets](/images/wireframehomepagephonetablet.png)

+## **Homepage Preview Across Devices**

-These are images of how the homepage would appear on different devices:
+Here are images showing how the homepage is expected to look on various devices:

 ![ Images of homepage](/images/imageshomepage.png)

-Find a Tutor planning, wireframes, images & Rationnale

-The second page is a Find a Tutor page.
-In this page prospective students can peruse the list of tutors.
-There is a simple form with options to select, native language and level.
-Selecting the preferred options will bring up the description of the tutor(s) that meet that criteria.
-The students can then have an idea of the background of the tutors working for the school.
+This design ensures that the homepage is engaging and functional across all platforms, enhancing accessibility and usability for students and tutors alike.

+# **Find a Tutor: Planning, Wireframes, Images & Rationale**

+**Purpose and Features**

+The Find a **Tutor page** is designed to help prospective students explore the tutors available at the Language School.
+This page aims to provide a simple yet effective way for students to:

+    1. View the list of tutors.
+    2. Learn about each tutor's background and expertise.
+    3. Narrow their search using an intuitive filter system.

+**Key Functionality**

+    * **Search Form:** A simple form allows students to filter tutors based on:

+        1. **Native Language:** Select the tutor’s native language.
+        2. **Level:** Choose the student’s language proficiency level.

+    By selecting their preferences, students can easily find tutors whose profiles match their learning needs.
+This functionality ensures prospective students can make informed decisions when choosing a tutor.

+Wireframes
+Below are the wireframes for the Find a Tutor page, showcasing the layout and planned design:

 ![ Wireframes Find a Tutor](/images/wireframefindatutor.png)

-These are the images of how the Find a Tutor page would appear on different devices:
+Here are images showing how the Find a Tutor page is expected to look on various devices:

 ![ Wireframes Find a Tutor](/images/imagesfindatutor.png)